cseberino/etc_tech_ref/docs/world_computer/accounts.rst

 :ref:`smart contracts <ch_smart_contracts>`.
 All accounts contain the following five components:

-identifiers
+addresses
    These are sets of numbers used to identify accounts.

 funds
    All funds are associated with accounts.
+This is a balance of classic ether, also know as ether or ETC.

 smart contracts
    All smart contracts are associated with accounts.
 This component is an